Honoring the Legacy (The Anchor)

 For Seniors 70s–90s

-Welcome to a space created especially for you—where your stories matter, your wisdom is treasured, and your faith continues to inspire.
-Here, we celebrate the rich tapestry of lives lived in reverence before God, honoring the decades you’ve walked with Him through every season.
+Welcome to a space where your stories matter and your wisdom is treasured.
+We celebrate the rich tapestry of lives lived in reverence before God, honoring the decades you’ve walked with Him through every season.

 Find encouragement for today as your legacy shapes tomorrow.